 Feline Tumors Treatment

 There are several ways to treat feline tumors and new therapies being tested all of the time.
-Cat tumors can be treated surgically, with medication (chemotherapy), or with radiation.
+Feline tumors can be treated surgically, with medication (chemotherapy), or with radiation.
 Often a combination of treatments is used.
 The appropriate treatment depends on the type of tumor, its size, and its location.
 It also depends on whether it has spread to other organs.

 Feline Tumor